 - based upon fair, objective and transparent criteria related to professional education, experience and/or assessment of competence

-- not more burdensome than necessary, in ensuring that only competent physical therapists are able to use the title physical therapist or physiotherapist
+- not more burdensome than necessary to assure that only competent physical therapists are able to use the title and practise as a physical therapist or physiotherapist 2

 - not used for the sole purpose of restricting the supply of physical therapists in the country concerned

-WCPT encourages member organisations to advise their members of the WCPT guidelines for the development of a system of legislation/regulation/recognition, such as a Physical Therapy Practice Act.
+WCPT encourages member organisations to advise their members of the WCPT guideline for the development of a system of legislation/regulation/recognition.

-Accreditation — is a type of quality assurance process which utilises all aspects of review and assessment according to pre-defined standards.
-Accreditation may be applied to physical therapy education programmes or a programme of physical therapy delivery.
+Accreditation — is a type of quality assurance process that utilises all aspects of review and assessment according to pre-defined standards.
+Accreditation may be applied to physical therapy education programmes or a programme of physical therapy service delivery.
+3

-Competence — is the proven ability to use knowledge, skills and personal, social and/or methodological abilities, in work or study situations and in professional and personal development.
-(In the context of the European Qualifications Framework, competence is described in terms of responsibility and autonomy.)
+Competence — is the proven ability to use knowledge, skills and personal, social and/or methodological abilities, in practice or study situations and in professional and personal development.

-Licence/registration — is an official authorisation issued by the authority on an annual or otherwise specified time frame to practise the profession of physical therapy and is based on the declaration by the physical therapist that he/she will continue to meet competencies required to be licensed/registered.
+Licence/registration — is an official authorisation issued by an authority on an annual or otherwise specified time frame to practise the profession of physical therapy and is based on the declaration by the physical therapist that he/she will continue to meet competencies required to be licensed/registered.
+4

-Standards of practice — are a collection of documents describing the professional consensus on the practice of physical therapy for physical therapists working in any occupational setting.
+Standards of practice — are a collection of documents describing the professional consensus on the practice of physical therapists in any occupational setting.
 Standards reflect the collective judgement of the profession at a given point in time.
+5

 |Approval, review and related policy information|